-Helping pupils to find the right path.
+Helping pupils to find the right path

 The right career choice can make the difference between having an unfulfilling life and an exciting, happy life.
-At Adams we believe pupils should make choices that suit their passions as that is the route to job satisfaction and contentment.
+At Adams we believe pupils should make choices that suit their passions as this is the route to job satisfaction and contentment.

 In this section of our website, pupils and parents can find up-to-date information about courses and events designed to help pupils make informed decisions about their future.
 You will also find information about the wide range of organisations we work with to provide additional information and support.